This article includes all the questions regarding GSTR10 or final return, which may come in the mind of a taxpayer. Such as

 GSTR-10, being a final return, has significant number of fields which are auto-filled, while the rest are to be furnished.

-Upon filling up all the sections of the GSTR-10, a taxpayer is required to declare the authenticity of the document by signing it electronically.
+After furnishing all the details in the various column of the GSTR-10, a taxpayer has to authenticate the document by electronically signing it.
 Where verification of such document can be done either by using a DSC or an AADHAR based verification system.